anowacki/GeographicLib.jl/README.md

 These all return extra information about the geodesic, including the area between the geodesic and the equator.
 Output is controlled by a mask.
 See the docstring for each of these functions for more information.

+The following are also exposed:

+- `GeographicLib.GeodesicLine`: construct a great circle from a starting position and azimuth
+- `GeographicLib.ArcDirectLine`: construct a great circle from a starting position, azimuth and arc length, which can be used by `GeographicLib.Position` or `GeographicLib.ArcPosition` to compute points along the line
+- `GeographicLib.DirectLine`: construct a great circle from a starting position, azimuth and distance, which can be used by `GeographicLib.Position` or `GeographicLib.ArcPosition` to compute points along the line
+- `GeographicLib.InverseLine`: construct a great circle from a starting and end position, which can be used by `GeographicLib.Position` or `GeographicLib.ArcPosition` to compute points along the line
+- `GeographicLib.Position`: calculate a point along a `GeographicLib.GeodesicLine` given
+  a distance
+- `GeographicLine.ArcPosition`: calculate a point along a `GeographicLine.GeodesicLine`
+  given an arc length

 ## Testing